gchure/phd/src/chapter_02/section_04_results.md

 profile of a single strain.
 Our ability to make such a broad range of predictions stems from the fact that our parameters of interest such as the repressor copy number and DNA binding energy - appear as distinct physical parameters within our model.
-While the single data set in Fig.
+While the single data set in
-@fig:induction_predictions could also be fit using a Hill function, such an analysis would be unable to predict any of the other curves in the figure (see Materials \& Methods).
+@Fig:induction_predictions could also be fit using a Hill function, such an analysis would be unable to predict any of the other curves in the figure (see Materials \& Methods).
 Phenomenological expressions such as the Hill function can describe data, but lack predictive power and are thus unable to